Fourmilab/ratburger.org/wp-content/plugins/really-simple-ssl/readme.txt

 * Tweak: htaccess files and wpconfig are rewritten when the settings page is loaded

 = 2.3.9 =
-* Fix: removed internal Wordpress redirect as it causes issues for some users.
+* Fix: removed internal WordPress redirect as it causes issues for some users.
 * Tweak: improved url request method

 = 2.3.8 =